rocketacademy/basics-sl-docs/commonIssues.md

 A: The student is stuck on some aspect of the problem, and doesn't know how to move forward.
 A common problem is that they understand the problem well enough but don't know how to translate the problem into code.

 First, get them to write detailed pseudo code for what they want to do.
-FOr a more experienced coder this is where we begin to understand the code structures and syntax we want to use.
+For a more experienced coder this is where we begin to understand the code structures and syntax we want to use.
 For a student we want to help them make these connections after they are done writing the pseudo code. (*I see you wrote, add to the list here, what would that translate to in code?*)